ayc325/gimscraft-codedex-hackathon/README.md

 - [X] **Made sure every image in the page is less than 300kb except for the ~600kb header image ensuring legacy platforms can access this website without much trouble**
 - [X] **Used color palettes similar to what the video showed**

+## Technologies Used

+- React Vite JSX
+- Lots of CSS
+- Google Maps Embed
+- Google Calendar Link
+- Other Imports listed in Works Cited

 ## Works Cited